-The filmmakers/ filming crew requires media cards to be authorised to film in Uganda.
+The filmmakers/ filming crew requires media cards to be authorized to film in Uganda.
 Media cards are obtained from Uganda Media Council (UMC).
 At this stage, crystal Film Fixers Uganda comes in to assist in the process of getting media cards for filmmakers.

 Filming in any of the above savanna National park and game reserve requires prior permission from Uganda Wildlife Authority.
 All filming requests must be done and sent to UWA at least 3 weeks to beginning of film shooting.

 UWA will asses the requests of the film makers but ensures that the photographers/ film makers or the filming crew meet their objectives.

 The Communications Manager will be happy to quote for a range of additional services based on your specific requirements.